-The Linebrook Parish was incorporated in 1746 by an act of the Massachusetts Legislature as a “parish,” a region served by a particular church and its pastor.
-The building was originally located nearby on Leslie Road in Rowley.
-It was dismantled and re-erected on the new site in 1828.
-The building was taken down and the present church was built on that site in 1848 at a total cost of $2197.55.
+Linebrook Parish was incorporated in 1746 by an act of the Massachusetts Legislature as a “parish,” a region served by a particular church and its pastor.
+The first sanctuary was located nearby on Leslie Road in Rowley.
+It was dismantled and re-erected on this site in 1828.
+The building was taken down and the present church was built on that site 20 years later at a total cost of $2197.55.
 The chapel in the rear was added during the ministry of Mr. Alcott in the year 1897.

 The church building was not occupied except sporadically from the early 1990’s until 2006, when the new Linebrook Church was formed.
 The building was, however, faithfully maintained by the assessors (trustees) of the Linebrook Parish in anticipation of being used once again as a church building.

 Linebrook Parish Church, 391 Linebrook Rd.
 Preservation Agreement

 This building is protected by a preservation agreement.
 Protected elements include:

 - All front and side facades of the original building, including doors and windows, their frames, and trim

 - Walls, floors, woodwork, wood trim, wainscoting and ceiling of the sanctuary, vestibule and gallery and stairways

 The inhabitants of this precinct were burdened in being so far remote from their respective places of worship.
 Besides, many living within that distance would be better accommodated here and with ample territory and consequently ample means, it was thought advisable to employ a religious teacher as early as 1739 or 40.